Mrfarooqui038501/React_learning/Notes.md

 }
  In this example, useCallback is used to memoize the increment function.
 The increment function is passed as a prop to the Child component.
 By using useCallback, we ensure that the Child component only re-renders when the count value changes, preventing unnecessary re-renders.

+                            USEREF HOOK

-C. useRef =  is a React Hook that allows you to persist values between renders.
+C. USEREF =  is a React Hook that allows you to persist values between renders.
 It returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).

 --- Key Points:
 - Persistence: The current property of the ref object persists for the full lifetime of the component.